jep-project/jep/protocol.md

       start: Integer           // insertion start position
       end: Integer             // insertion end position
       options: [0,*] CompletionOption
-      limitExceeded: Boolean   // set if a limit was given and the limit is exceeded }
+      limitExceeded: Boolean   // set if a limit was given and the limit is exceeded, default: false }

     type CompletionOption {